A Human-centered Approach to HR Tech

 “Putting humans first – in our design process and on our team – yields a successful end product and an endless fountain of inspiration.
 My Human-Centered Design and Development group always works time into our schedules to communicate what fuels each of us creatively and strategically.
 We pause with intent, and connect as people on what our creative challenges – and triumphs – are and how we can learn from them.
 Across quality of work, quality of culture, and quality of life, the result is nothing short of industry transformation,” Dauer says.

 Justin Dauer is a designer, author, and speaker from Chicago.
 He wrote the celebrated book Cultivating a Creative Culture, is the Vice President of Human-Centered Design and Development at bswift, and a contributor to leading web design e-zine, A List Apart.
 Want to hear more from Justin?
-He’ll be a keynote speaker at MidwestUX in Chicago this October!
-Don’t miss out – learn more.
+He’ll be a keynote speaker at MidwestUX in Chicago!
+Learn more.

 * NTT DATA Services, Healthcare, HIMSS18, Digital Experience Study